OpenGammaProject/Gamma-MCA/README.md

 To make changes to the service worker, have a look at `service-worker.js`.
 It is written in vanilla JS, because compiling it in TS is absolute pain and totally not worth it.

----
+## Branding

-Notice: The [LICENSE](/LICENSE) does not apply to the name "Gamma MCA" and especially the Gamma MCA logo.
-These are Copyright 2021 by me, Phoenix1747.
+The [LICENSE](/LICENSE) does not apply to the name _Gamma MCA_ and especially the Gamma MCA/OpenGammaProject [logo](assets/logo.svg).
+This also includes any derivatives that contain the same logo, such as the images inside `assets/favicon` or `assets/files`.

+- Do not use them in any way that suggests you are the OpenGammaProject or Gamma MCA or that the OpenGammaProject is endorsing you or your offering or project.
+- Do not use the OpenGammaProject logo as the icon or logo for your business/organization, offering, project, domain name, social media account, or website.
+- Do not modify the OpenGammaProject logo.

+Feel free to fork this repository to archive it or create pull requests here and contribute.
+However, if you're forking the project, then make (significant) changes without the purpose of contribution these here, please remove the branding (_Gamma MCA_ name and all OpenGammaProject-related logos).